-We provide businesses with modern and innovative AI-guided customer and employee service solutions that enable companies of all sizes to drive delightful engagement and increase productivity.
-We started with modern SaaS products that are designed with the end-user in mind.
-Our primary product offerings include Freshdesk, our customer experience (CX) product; service (CS) product, and later expanded our offering to include Freshservice, our IT and employee service management (ITSM) product; product.
-Next, we introduced Freshsales and Freshmarketer, our sales force and marketing automation solutions; solutions, and Freshchat, our messaging/chat product offering.
+We deliver modern and innovative AI-guided customer and employee service solutions that enable companies of all sizes to drive delightful engagement and increase productivity.
+We started with Freshdesk, our customer service (CS) product, and later expanded our offering to include Freshservice, our IT and employee service management (ITSM) product.
+Next, we introduced Freshsales and Freshmarketeer, our sales force and marketing automation solutions, and Freshchat, our messaging/chat product offering.